RAJAS2025/VHR-WRO-FE-June-2025/ReadME.md

 - Front sensor: stops robot when approaching obstacles.
 - Left sensor: helps align with the wall and decide parking branch.

 The sequence of turns + forward/reverse moves guides the robot into its parking spot.
+To examine specific lines of code, locate the `park()` clockwise run function at the bottom of the obstacle challenge code and review the accompanying comments.